eiffel-community/etos/docs/roles/system_engineer.md

 In addition to the production considerations, there may be other things that are required for ETOS to run as expected.

-ETOS will deploy a servicable version with the Cluster specification that also adds `Providers` to the cluster.
+ETOS will deploy a serviceable version with the Cluster specification that also adds `Providers` to the cluster.
 These `providers` make sure that we can configure IUTs, execution spaces and log areas to our preferences.
 The default providers that ETOS will deploy are a generic IUT provider which does nothing of note, an execution space provider that tells ETOS to start tests in Kubernetes and a log area deployed by the ETOS API.

 ### Custom providers